laynaoyervides/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: in the controller, I needed to make sure to render the toy to json in the update method.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: in the routes.rb page, I needed to include :destroy in the resources - only index, create, and update were allowed.